devkarim/red-discord/README.md

 RED is a very narcissist discord bot that only obeys his founders and automates a few important daily tasks.
 The bot is listed private only to his founder (me 😀) for now meaning you can't invite it to your server yet.

+## Story behind RED (WIP)

 RED has a story behind it.
-Interactions with Red reveal easter eggs of what Red's story really is.
-Some easter eggs have a little chance to show up when you interact with Red while some other easter eggs are always revealed.
-Red's story is inspired by my thoughts and will be improved upon the way.
+Interactions with RED reveal easter eggs of what RED's story really is.
+Some easter eggs have a little chance to show up when you interact with RED while some other easter eggs are always revealed.
+RED's story is inspired by my thoughts and will be improved upon the way.

 ## Features